The Zeebrugge Raid Strategy: Blockships, U‑Boats and Captain Roger Keyes’ 1918 Plan

 order to block the Bruges canal entrance, Keyes perfected a plan to use retired

-mining vessels: HMS Thetis, Iphignia and Intrepid, which would become ‘blockships’
+mining vessels: HMS Thetis, Iphigenia and Intrepid, which would become ‘blockships’

 by scuttling.
 A storming of the Mole by means of HMS Vindictive with the aid of